neilsteven1997/cybersecurity/writeups/wireshark-the-basics-tryhackme-2025-12-14.md

 >[!Tip]
 >Knowing the file details is helpful.
 Especially when working with multiple pcap files, sometimes you will need to know and recall the file details (File hash, capture time, capture file comments, interface and statistics) to identify the file, classify and prioritise it.
 You can view the details by following "Statistics --> Capture File Properties" or by clicking the "pcap icon located on the left bottom" of the window.

-Use the "Exercise.pcapng" file to answer the questions.
-Read the "capture file comments".
-What is the flag?
-- `TryHackMe_Wireshark_Demo`

-What is the total number of packets?
-- `58620`

-What is the SHA256 hash value of the capture file?
-- `446de335565fb0b0ee5e5a3266703c778b2f3dfad7efeaeccb2da5641a6d6eb`

 ---
 ## Packet Dissection and OSI Layer Analysis